brunoamaral/ai-hed-website/content/training-materials-for-teachers/02-pedagogical-approaches/index.md

 draft: false
 toc: true
 categories:
-url: /resources/training-materials-for-teachers/02-pedagogical-approaches/
+url: /ai-higher-education/adopting-ai-in-teaching/02-pedagogical-approaches/
 authors:
 - dietmar
 disable_comments: true
 summary: "Discover human-centered approaches to course design with AI, focusing on accessibility, equity, and inclusion.
 Learn how to use AI as a tool while keeping students at the center of learning."
 layout: page
 aliases:
+- /resources/training-materials-for-teachers/02-pedagogical-approaches/
 resources:
-  - src: microsoft-365-hC_796Wu-VY-unsplash.jpg
+  - src: ai-adopt.jpeg
     name: "header"
 options:
   header: small